BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

-The benefits are equal to the additional lifetime earnings that individuals are expected to generate due to the deworming treatment.
-These additional earnings are computed as a discounted sum over the recipient's working lifetime.
+The benefits are equal to the additional lifetime earnings and the intergenerational child mortality benefits.
+The additional earnings are the monetary values that individuals are expected to generate due to the deworming treatment, which are computed as a discounted sum over the recipient's working lifetime.
+The intergenerational child mortality benefits are measured as monetary values of saved lives of children born from the dewormed recipient (parent).

 <details>